 The Pandemic Caused Us to Fast-Forward Into the Future

-by Vivek Wadhwa, fellow at Harvard Law School, associate professor at Carnegie Mellon University, and co-author of From Incremental to Exponential: How Large Companies Can See the Future and Rethink Innovation, to be published in September.
+By Vivek Wadhwa, fellow at Harvard Law School, associate professor at Carnegie Mellon University, and co-author of From Incremental to Exponential: How Large Companies Can See the Future and Rethink Innovation, forthcoming in September

 Over the past month, I’ve spent time with more CEOs than I would meet in a year.
 They were relaxed, engaged, and attentive.
 We could brainstorm on ideas for them to reinvent their companies without having gatekeepers or naysayers torpedo the discussions.
 These were the most productive talks I’ve had with C-level executives—and as you may have guessed, this was all done from the comfort of our homes.

 Two months ago, it would have been inconceivable to be meeting over Skype or Zoom; now it is the norm.
 The pandemic caused us to fast-forward ten years into the future and there is no turning back.
 This is the way a lot of business communications will stay.